 “It felt better to busk with people I knew and not just by myself,” Anja said of sitting with her friends outside the Clyde Theatre while she sang and played guitar, and they accompanied her on drums and maracas.
 “We got $7.”

 Anja’s song writing and recording her first CD at Bear Creek Studio in Woodinville are also part of her middle school curriculum.

-Her homeroom teacher is Andrew Fersch, one of the faculty at South Whidbey School District’s new Alternative Education Experience Program for K-8 students that debuted last fall.
+Her homeroom teacher is Andrew Fersch, one of the faculty at South Whidbey School District’s new Alternative Learning Experience Program for K-8 students that debuted last fall.
 Seventy students are enrolled in ALE, which is taught at the Organic Farm School in Clinton, and at the South Whidbey Community Center in Langley.